eyra/mono/PORT.md

 # Port

-Port is a research tool that will enable individuals to donate their digital trace data to academic research in a secure, transparent, and privacy-protecting manner.
+Port is a research tool that enables individuals to donate their digital trace data for academic research in a secure, transparent, and privacy-preserving way.

 ## Digital Data Donation Infrastructure (D3I)

-The D3i project is funded by PDI-SSH and is a collaboration between six Dutch universities and Eyra.
+The D3i project is funded by the PDI-SSH and is a collaboration between six Dutch universities and Eyra.

-The consortium is composed by researchers from:
+The consortium is composed of researchers from:

 * University of Amsterdam
-* Radboud University
+* Radboud University Nijmegen
 * VU Amsterdam
 * Utrecht University
 * Tilburg University